philanderson888/nodejs/README.md

 DEBUGGING SUMMARY
 Console.log WILL ALWAYS LOG
-Require('debug')  and debug('message')  WILL ONLY LOG WHEN  --debug used NODE-INSPECTOR CAN BE USED TO DEBUG AS IN CHROME WHEN EG WEB APP RUNS CAN USE DEBUG INSTEAD OF --DEBUG
+Require('debug')  and debug('message')  WILL ONLY LOG WHEN  --debug used CAN USE DEBUG INSTEAD OF --DEBUG
 TOOLS TO AUTO-START NODE AFTER CRASH - forever and pm2